In memory giving

 - Arrangements for your funeral and other wishes will be respected

-- Leaving a gift to charity can reduce the inheritance tax your family pays to the state
+- Leaving a gift to charity can reduce the inheritance tax your family pays

 - You can name an Executor, someone you trust, to deal with your affairs